 Windrow Grazing Annual Forages to Extend the Grazing Season

-In many areas of Nebraska, drought conditions have resulted in reduced forage production on rangeland and pasture.
+In many areas of central and eastern Nebraska, drought conditions have resulted in reduced forage production on rangeland and pasture.
 This is resulting in a shortage of feed for many producers and a need for forage between now and when cornstalks are available for grazing.
 Windrow grazing annual forages allows producers to cut the crop at an optimum time for quality and increase harvest efficiency through strip grazing the windrows.

 Advantages to Windrow Grazing